henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ~/glob/AV_Exercise/05_FRCbam
 ```

-run the command `run_FRCbam.sh` to generate the data necessary to produce FRCurves
+run the script `run_FRCbam.sh` to generate the data necessary to produce FRCurves

 Let us see in details how it works: